airbnb/react-sketchapp/README.md

 }
 ```

 Run your plugin in Sketch via `Plugins → [plugin name] → my-command`.
+The plugin name is determined by `src/manifest.json`

 Refer to the [skpm docs](https://github.com/sketch-pm/skpm) for more information about skpm.